 The difference between -c and -x is that -c creates the system catalog from scratch.
 It clears the system catalog and then generates a new one from the repository files.
 If a table in the existing system catalog is not part of the repository, it won’t be part of the new system catalog.
 In addition, if you use a conversion setup file, all tables marked as OUT are omitted.
 On the other hand, -x overwrites existing table definitions in the system catalog files only when a change has been made to a table in the repository.
 If tables have been added to the repository, they are added to the system catalog.
 If you use a conversion setup file, tables marked as OUT are not overwritten or removed with -x.

 Users and groups are not automatically initialized when you regenerate a system catalog.
-To initialize them as you regenerate, use the ‑p option for dbcreate.
-If no users or groups exist for the system catalog, use ‑p and ‑n.
-(The ‑n option instructs dbcreate to create user and group system catalog files if there are none. if there are user and group system catalog files, it instructs dbcreate not to make changes to them.)
+To initialize them as you regenerate, use the -p option for dbcreate.
+If no users or groups exist for the system catalog, use -p and -n.
+(The -n option prevents users and groups from being lost.
+It instructs dbcreate to create user and group system catalog files only if there are none.
+If there are user and group system catalog files, it prevents dbcreate from making changes to them.)
 See Generating a system catalog from the command line (dbcreate) for more information on these options.

-Initializing users and groups removes users and groups you’ve added, removes modifications you’ve made to users and groups, and restores users and groups to their default settings.
+If you use -p without -n, dbcreate will remove users and groups you’ve added, it will remove modifications you’ve made to users and groups, and it will restore users and group defaults.